Donegi Abena

-Donegi Abena (born February 23, 1998) is a Surinamese-Dutch kickboxer who competed in the Light Heavyweight division of Glory, where he is the former Glory Light Heavyweight champion.
+Donegi Abena (born February 23, 1998) is a Surinamese-Dutch kickboxer and mixed martial artist who currently competes in the Light Heavyweight division of the Professional Fighters League (PFL).
+As a kickboxer, Abena formerly competed in the Light Heavyweight division of Glory, where he is the former Glory Light Heavyweight champion.

 As of 1 June 2024, Abena is ranked the #1 light-heavyweight in the world by GLORY.
 He's been ranked in the Combat Press top ten since November 2018.

 Kickboxing career

 Early career

 Abena made his professional debut against Elmir Mehić at WFL: Bosnia on September 25, 2015.
 He won the bout by split decision.

 Abena was scheduled to face Jan Soukup at Večer Bojovníků Thajského Boxu VII on December 19, 2015.
 Soukup won the fight by unanimous decision.
 He was afterwards scheduled to face Petr Romankevich in the quarterfinals of the 2016 Tatneft Cup.
 He lost the fight by an extra round decision, thus entering the first losing streak of his career.

 Abena snapped the losing streak with a first-round knockout of Maurice Jackson at FFC 25: Mitchell vs Lopez on June 10, 2016.
 Over the next six months, Abena would furthermore notch a knockout victory over Andrey Ohotnik on July 22, as well as decision victories against Dzhobir Tashmatov on August 23, and Andress van Engelen on November 5.
 This five-fight winning streak earned the a place in the 2016 WLF Super Heavyweight Tournament, held on December 3, 2016.
 He won the rematch with Petr Romankevich in the quarterfinals by decision, but lost to Jairzinho Rozenstruik by a first-round knockout in the finals.

 Abena was scheduled to fight Fabien Fouquet at FFC 29 on April 22, 2017.
 Abena won the fight by a first-round technical knockout.